 What about paint + primer in one?

-A few years ago, most paint companies started labeling their latex paints as paint and primer in one.
 It makes a lot of sense.
 Instead of applying paint and primer separately, why not just combine them and save lots of time?

-Unfortunately paint and primer in one is a lot like shampoo and conditioner in one.
+Unfortunately, paint and primer in one is a lot like shampoo and conditioner in one.
 It sounds like a great idea (especially to marketers), but it just doesn’t work very well.

-Paint and primer in one is a premium paint that typically provides better coverage in less coats, but it doesn’t do any of the other things a good primer does.
-It doesn’t seal in wood tannins or stains or adhere to slick surfaces.
+Paint and primer in one is a premium paint that typically provides better coverage in fewer coats, but it doesn’t do any of the other things a good primer does.

 This is fine when you are repainting walls or anything else where primer really isn’t essential anyway.
 But if you are painting bare wood or dark wood furniture or laminate furniture, paint and primer in one is not going to cut it.